bootcmatch/BCMatch4Graphs/README.md

 BCMatch4Graphs code is an extension of BootCMatch including functionalities for graph clustering.

-It relies on BootCMatch for all the functionalities for embedding the graphs in the smooth vectors space related to the graph Laplacian, and to apply a K-means spatial clustering as described in:
+It relies on BootCMatch for all the functionalities to embed the graphs in the smooth vectors space related to the graph Laplacian, and to apply a K-means spatial clustering as described in:

 P. D'Ambra, L. Cutillo, P. S. Vassilevski, Bootstrap AMG for Spectral Clustering.
 Computational and Mathematical Methods.
 Vol. 1, 2019, e1020, https://doi.org/10.1002/cmm4.1020.